MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 * The following is imported:
     * All selected dialogs and the interactions therein.
     * All integrations referenced in the selected dialogs.
-* During the import:
-    * The order of the interactions is maintained.
-    * The associations of domains, intents, and entities to interactions are maintained.
+* During the import, the associations of domains, intents, and entities to interactions are maintained.
 * If you import a dialog that uses a knowledge base integration, and that knowledge base is owned by another bot developer and isn't [public](knowledge-base-knowledge-bases.html#configure-knowledge-base-settings), you can still use the integration in the bot, but you can't view or edit that knowledge base in the Knowledge Base application.

-{: .important}
 When you import dialogs, consider any dependencies across the dialogs.
-You might or might not want to import all referenced dialogs.
+Before or after the import, verify proper conversation flow by checking the following in the interactions in the relevant dialogs:

+* Next Action values
+* JavaScript code
+* Environment variables

 **To import one or more dialogs into a bot**